-A lawyer is an officer of the court.
-He takes an oath to support the constitutions of the United States and of the State of West Virginia, even as the judge does.
-Like the judge, too, the lawyer is a part of the machinery for the administration of justice.
-Therefore, it is his public duty to aid in the administration of justice, which he performs by seeing that those for whom he works get what the law entitles them to have, or have imposed on them only the penalties and liabilities that the law authorizes.
-This public duty is superior to his private duty, to be hereafter mentioned, and the latter must yield to the former if the two come in conflict.
+A lawyer is as much a part of the court as the judge or the clerk.
+He takes an oath to support the Constitution of the United States and of the State of West Virginia even as the judge does.
+Like the judge, the lawyer is a part of the machinery for the administration of justice, which he performs by seeing that those for whom he works get what the law entitles them to have or has imposed on them; only the penalties and liabilities that the law authorizes.
+This public duty is superior to his private duty, mentioned hereafter, and the latter must yield to the former if the two come into conflict.

-One who has business to present to a court, or who is called into court by another person, is a litigant.
-The average person does not know the rights and privileges granted him by the law, or the obligations and liabilities imposed upon him by law-at least he knows but a few of them.
-He does not know how to obtain his rights, if he has been deprived of them.
+One who has business to present to the court, or who is called into court by another person, is a litigant.
+The average person does not know the rights and privileges granted to him by the law or the obligations and liabilities imposed on him by law; at least he knows but few of them.
+He does not know how to obtain his rights if he has been deprived of them.
 He does not know how to protect and maintain his rights if they are interfered with by some other person.
-Sometimes, too, liabilities and obligations that have no sanction or authority in law are sought to be imposed on persons.
-To assist the litigant a profession has grown up.
-This profession is composed of men and women who know to what rights a person is entitled, and how to obtain, protect and maintain those rights, and also to what obligation and liabilities the law requires a person to submit.
-Such men and women are called lawyers, because they are versed or learned in the law.
+Sometimes too, liabilities and obligations that have no sanction or authority in law are sought to be imposed on someone.
+To assist the litigant, a profession has grown up, composed of men and women who know to what rights a person is entitled and how to obtain, protect, and maintain these rights because they are versed and learned in law.
+Those practicing the profession are called lawyers.

-It is no doubt evident to you that there are, in most instances, at least two litigants to every case: The one who sues, called the plaintiff, or complainant; and the one who is sued, called the defendant, or respondent.
+It is no doubt evident to you that there are in most instances at least two litigants in every case: one who sues, called the plaintiff, and one who is sued, called the defendant.

-Each litigant, in order that he may feel perfectly satisfied, and have no ground to complain of what is done or not done in his behalf, whatever may be the outcome of his case, may choose his own lawyer, either to present his case to the court, or to defend his case when he is brought into court by another person.
-When a litigant selects his lawyer, and the lawyer agrees to take the case, the litigant becomes the client of that lawyer.
-To the client the lawyer owes a duty.
-He must give entire devotion to the interest of his client, zealously and faithfully maintain and defend his rights, and exert to the utmost all learning and ability, to the end that nothing be taken or be withheld from the client save by the rules of law, legally applied.
-The client is entitled to the benefit of any and every remedy and defense that is authorized by the law of the land, and the lawyer is expected to make use of every such remedy or defense in behalf of his client.
+Each litigant, in order that he may feel perfectly satisfied and have no grounds for complaints on what is done or not done in his behalf, whatever the outcome of his case, may choose his own lawyer either to present his case to the court or to defend his case when he is brought into court by another person.
+When a litigant selects his lawyer and the lawyer agrees to take the case, the litigant becomes the client of the lawyer.
+The lawyer owes a duty to the client to give entire devotion to the interest of his client, to maintain and defend faithfully and zealously his right, and to exert to the utmost all his learning and ability to the end that nothing be taken or withheld from his client save by the rules of law, legally applied.
+The client is entitled to the benefit of any and every remedy and defense that is authorized by the law of the land, and the lawyer is expected to make sure of every such remedy or defense in behalf of his client.
 This is the private duty of the lawyer.
-This duty, however, is to be performed entirely within, and not in the slightest without, the bounds of the law.
-Great as is this private duty of the lawyer, nothing whatsoever requires or warrants a lawyer in going outside the law to perform this duty.
+This duty, however, is to be performed entirely within, and not in the slightest without, the bounds of law.
+Great as this private duty of the lawyer is, nothing whatsoever requires or warrants a lawyer to go outside the law to perform this duty.
 If he does so, he is violating his public duty.